Jeznar/GitRepo/Documentation/Work_Log.md

 23.10.04 Added Full of Snakes for Distended Corpse.
 It spawns a random choice of snake spawns and inserts them into current spot of combat tracker.

+23.11.15 Created Cauterizing Flames with a summon option.
+The descriptions on the summon are edited while being summoned.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)